 Santee Cooper Fishing Report

-Lake levels are about 1 ½ feet below full pool in Lake Marion and six inches below full pool in Lake Moultrie.
+Lake levels are about 1 ½ feet below full pool in Lake Marion while Lake Moultrie is just below full pool.

 DHEC fish advisories: Largemouth bass and bowfin (mudfish) should only be eaten once per week.